GoodBoyNinja/Your-First-CEP-Panel/README.md

-# CEP-FML
+# CEP-FML (Still in progress)
-How to create an After-Effects extensions without losing your mind
+How to create an After-Effects extensions without losing your mind.
+Actually, I am not convinced that this is possible, so at the very least I will try to loosley describe my experience, and things I wish somebody were to tell me along the way.

 ## Intro
 I have just finished writing my first Extension from Adobe After-Effects.
 Saying that the proccess was rough is an understatement.
 I am writing this in hope to **define the path from start to finish** to hopefully help someone out there to create their own extensions.